XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 5. Copy the files in "runtime" on Github to "hhsoj" folder.
 If there's no "runtime" folder in "hhsoj" then create one

-6. Create two files:"user.txt" and "psd.txt" in your hhsoj root directory and write your Windows username in "user.txt" , password in "psd.txt".
+6. **(Before 18w35a)** Create two files:"user.txt" and "psd.txt" in your hhsoj root directory and write your Windows username in "user.txt" , password in "psd.txt".
 They will be used to create C++ programs.
-If you want to run the programs securely , please fill in a low-priority user. **Notice that you must enter a user that exists!
+If you want to run the programs securely , please fill in a low-priority user. **(After 18w35a)** You need to write the username and password in the config.json
+**Notice that you must enter a user that exists!
 Or the sandbox may doesn't work properly!**

+7. **(After 18w46a)** You will also need to input the admin password and admin username.
+One only.

 # Adding problems
 1. Create a folder in the "hhsoj/problems" and name it as the problem Id, it should contains only digits.